Knguyen-dev/cs-notes/Backend-notes/file_uploads/my_file_sharer/README.md

   to a page where you have to enter the password first in order to download the file.
 If password is incorrect we tell the user, else we prompt the user to download a file.

+# Takeaways:
+- Good takeaways from this is how or when to use multer, which is when we have forms where we need to upload files.
+It's good express routing review, and mongodb/mongoose review as well.
+Also it's good introducing things such as dotenv, which lets our script access an environment file without us having to actually add it in our npm scripts!
+Also good at basic intro to hashing passwords

 # Project setup:

 - Express for route handling.
 Mongoose for working with our mongodb database.